-UPDATE- April 2017: I wrote this review originally in 2016.
+UPDATE- Summer 2018: I wrote this review originally in 2016.
 There are some useful comments below from former members to Jason Bond Picks.
 My original review/conclusion below is still valid though.

-Jason Bond Picks trading service seems to be a popular stock picking service that I have seen mentioned on twitter as he posts his performance continually.
+Jason Bond Picks trading service seems to be a popular stock picking service that I have seen mentioned on twitter and a lot of advertisements.

 Out of curiosity I took a look at his service and below is a detailed, unbiased review (Meaning that I don’t have any affiliation with his service or get paid to write this) of his service after personally using his service as a member.
 His company pays a large referral commission so keep that in mind when you are reading various Jason Bond reviews.